zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/idp_attributes.md

 ## Identity Configuration

+The **Identity Configuration** tab allows the seamless integration between your application and an Identity Provider (IdP) using SAML protocols.
+It provides details on key settings, including **Response Protocol Binding**, **AssertionConsumerService Concept**, and **Assertion consumer service index** enabling you to optimize SAML response handling and service provider metadata configurations.

+### Response Protocol Binding{#saml-binding}

 You may need to choose a different SAML binding to match your IdP.
-You can configure the SAML binding in the **Identity Provider Metadata** tab of the OpenConfiguration microflow.
+You can configure the SAML binding in the **Identity Configuration** tab of the `OpenConfiguration` microflow.

-### Response Protocol Binding{#saml-binding}

 By default, the SAML SSO module uses `POST_BINDING` for the SAML response.
 In most cases (for example, when using AzureAD) you will want to stick to this default.
 Some IdPs, however, require your app to use the more secure `ARTIFACT_BINDING`.